intershop/intershop-pwa/docs/guides/migrations.md

 Furthermore the handling of the anonymous user token has been changed.
 It will only be fetched when an anonymous user intends to create a basket.

+We added an Address Doctor integration as a new extension which can be enabled with the feature toggle `addressDoctor` and [additional configuration](./address-doctor.md).

 ## 3.3 to 4.0

 The Intershop PWA now uses Node.js 18.15.0 LTS with the corresponding npm version 9.5.0 and the `"lockfileVersion": 3,`.